- Internship Program Home

 For Bioinformatics (INBI) majors, completion of the BIOL 4987 – Applying the Internship Experience course can count towards your required BIOL elective for this major.

-For more information about the Launch Internship Program, contact:
+For more information about the Launch Program and the requirements to earn academic credit for your internship, contact:

 Wehr Life Sciences, 109